jasonmauss/jasonmaussblog/pages/about.md

 ## S﻿ports

 A﻿s I mentioned, I grew up in the Bay Area in the 80's and 90's and played a lot of organized sports pretty much year-round.
 Baseball, Basketball, Soccer, and the sport I eventually became completely obsessed with - Tennis.
 Growing up where I did and when I did: Go A's!
 Go 49ers!
 Go Warriors!
 (I have no hate for the Giants really, but I quietly enjoy seeing the Raiders struggle.
-Although if I'm being honest, I find myself feeling less animosity towards the Raiders as time passes.
+Although if I'm being honest, I find myself feeling less animosity towards the Raiders as time passes).
 I first got into Tennis as a sophomore in high school.
 No lessons or coaches or anything really, just practices during the season.
 I eventually played #1 Singles for my high school team.
 I didn't really get decent at the sport until I picked it back up against and started practicing with my own ball machine in my early 20's.
 I eventually ended up playing USTA Leagues (4.5 level) and some other Open level leagues for a while until a shoulder injury sidelined me for a while.
 I'm about as knowledgeable about the sport and the professional players as it gets though and still regularly watch not only the four majors every year, but all the smaller, lesser-known tournaments throughout the insanely long 11 month long season every year.

 ## M﻿usic